eSmelser/SnookR/README.md

 * Work through Python Koans to help learn Python Basics
 * Watch pluralsight video on Django basics
+* Met with friend David who runs local divisions of BCA Billiards league.
+He is interested in possible sponsorship, working on using the project developed in this class as a demo for him and his compatriots.

+### Week 3

+* Shared project idea with a friend and he agreed to assist/collaborate on project moving forward
+* Worked out VirtualEnv and installed Django in app
+* Worked through Django Pluralsight demo "Hello World" application to get a Django hello world app up and running, although that is not a part of this project.
+* Created slack channel for project collaboration

 ## KanBan Board